FinanceFriend/backend/langchain-api-docs.md

       "name": "Imagination Jungle",
       "friendName": "Cleo",
       "friendType": "Chameleon"
-    }
-  }
+    },
+    "type": "text" // or "image" to generate an image response }
 - **Response**:
   - `success`: Boolean - Indicates if the operation was successful.
+  - `message`: Depending on the `type` parameter in the request, this can be either:
-  - `message`: String - The response from Cleo the Chameleon, either addressing the user's query or providing guidance on positive communication.
+    - String - The response from Cleo the Chameleon for text-based chats.
+    - String - A URL to the generated image for image requests.

 - **Error Handling**:
   - Returns `500 Internal Server Error` for server-side issues.

 ## Implementation Details:
-This endpoint corresponds to the `getFreeformMessage` function in the backend, which processes the user's message and invokes the `executePython` function.
-The Python script uses OpenAI's language model to generate Cleo's response based on the `templateText` input template.
-The script considers the user's age, language, and the content of the message to tailor the response.
-It also handles the detection of inappropriate or offensive content to maintain a respectful chat environment.
+This endpoint corresponds to the `getFreeformMessage` function in the backend.
+It processes the user's message, and depending on the requested type (text or image), invokes the appropriate Python script.
+For text responses, the `executePython` function uses OpenAI's language model to generate Cleo's response based on the `templateText` input template, considering the user's age, language, and chat history.
+For image responses, it executes a different script to generate an image URL based on the message.
+The endpoint also handles detection of inappropriate or offensive content to ensure a respectful chat environment.

 ## 5. Get User Chat